-\paragraph{Embeddings and tokenizer.} We embed each symbol $s\in\cG\cup\cY$ into $\R^{2d}$ via an orthonormal map $\mathsf{emb}:\cG\cup\cY\to\R^{2d}$.
-With a slight abuse of notation, whenever a symbol $s$ is used as a model input (or appears inside network computations), we write $s$ to mean its embedding $\mathsf{emb}(s)\in\R^{2d}$.
+\paragraph{Embeddings and tokenizer.} We embed each group symbol $g\in\cG$ and each state symbol $y\in\cY$ into $\R^{2d}$ via a shared orthonormal map: $\mathsf{emb}:\cG\cup\cY\to\R^{2d}$.
+With a slight abuse of notation, whenever a symbol $g\in\cG$ or $y\in\cY$ is used as a model input or appears in the network computation, we write the symbol itself to denote its embedding $\mathsf{emb}(g)$ or $\mathsf{emb}(y)$, respectively, whenever this causes no ambiguity.
+In the sequel, we use $s\in\cG\cup\cY$ to refer generically to a symbol from either set.
 We also fix a bijective tokenizer $\tau:\cY\to[d]$ to index states for the next-state prediction objective, so that predicting $y\in\cY$ is equivalent to predicting the class label $\tau(y)\in[d]$.